1996 to current

 These sites are the subject of many publications, including the PhD research of David Bell, Aaron Berdanier, Mike Dietze, Michelle Hersh, Ines Ibanez, Shannon LaDeau, Jackie Mohan, Emily Moran, Bijan Seyednasrollah, and Mike Wolosin.

 The Hardwood Plot (DUKE-HW) was established in 1998 just west of the FACE (Free-Air CO2 Enrichment) site.
-This bottom-land hardwood site has saturated soils, except during much of the growing season.
+The coyote at the top of this page was captured by camera trap at DUKE-HW.
+This bottom-land hardwood site has saturated soils much of the year.
 The diverse canopy includes a mixture of pines and hardwoods.
 Sampling at this site was expanded with the implementation of canopy gaps and deer exclosures in 2009.

 The Blackwood Plot (DUKE-BW) was established in 1999 to span a moisture gradient from xeric upland Pinus spp. and Quercus spp. to bottomland P. taeda and Fagus grandifolia.
 It has since included canopy gaps, established in 2002 and 2009, and sapflux studies.